NVlabs/few-shot-vid2vid/README.md

 This work is made available under the Nvidia Source Code License (1-Way Commercial).
 To view a copy of this license, visit https://nvlabs.github.io/few-shot-vid2vid/License.txt

 The code is released for academic research use only.
-For commercial use, please contact [researchinquiries@nvidia.com](researchinquiries@nvidia.com).

-For press and other inquiries, please contact [Hector Marinez](hmarinez@nvidia.com)
+For business inquiries, please visit our website and submit the form: [NVIDIA Research Licensing](https://www.nvidia.com/en-us/research/inquiries)

 ## Example Results
 - Dance Videos